Category Archives: AI

 AI Predictions

 • In the future, we will see an industry of AI coaches.
 Some of these will compete and take business away from existing human coaches (e.g. a writing coach) but much of it will fill gaps that are simply unfilled right now.
 Think coaching for areas that could be helpful for people, but are too niche to go out and find a coach for.
-Human coaches will not totally go away because the flood of AI into society reinforce in people the desire to speak to “real humans”.
+Human coaches will not totally go away because the flood of AI into society will reinforce in people the desire to speak to “real humans”.
 We see this today with customer support and how people simple just want to get on a phone with a “real person” to can help them.

 • Just like how smartphones eventually became ubiquitous, personal AI assistants living on your phone or $BIG_TECH account will become the norm.
 Signing up for a Google account will initialize an AI assistant that will get to know you as you start to use GMail, GCal, etc. When you buy an Android phone, it will be there as soon as you log in.